Pi4J/pi4j-maven-archetype/Readme.md

 Check if this value exists and links to your Java runtime, or find the location of your installed JDK with `sudo find / -iname java` and use the result in your configuration.

 For instance: a Raspberry Pi Zero (type 1) with ARMv6 requires a specific Java version for this type of processor.
+This is described more in detail on ["Java for ARMv6/7/8](https://pi4j.com/documentation/java-installation/).
 If you use Azul Zulu JDK, you will need to change the configuration to:

 ```
 target.remote.jre=/usr/lib/jvm/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf